-The results of the updated succession plan for the Group's top management and key positions are discussed and shared with the Remunerations and Nominations Committee, which may decide to conduct individual in-depth interviews with selected managers.
+The results of the updated succession plan for the Group's top management and key positions are discussed and shared with the Remuneration and Nominations Committee, which may decide whether or not to conduct individual in-depth interviews with selected managers.
 The succession plan is then presented to the Board of Directors.
-The succession plan in place for the Prysmian Group's top positions is assessed as complete and robust.
+The current succession plan for the Prysmian Group's top positions is deemed to be complete and robust.

-In parallel with the definition of the succession plan, Prysmian invests in the development of the future pipeline, through specific leadership development programmes for the growth and training of internal candidates, as well as job rotation and international assignments aimed at enriching experience.
+In parallel with the definition of the succession plan, Prysmian invests in development of the future pipeline, with specific leadership development programmes for the growth and training of internal candidates, as well as job rotation and international assignments aimed at enriching experience.